 For example: What are the key infection control strategies for preventing the transmission of Methicillin-resistant Staphylococcus aureus (MRSA) in aged care homes.

-For each concept list the key words derived from your research question, as well as any other relevant terms or synonyms that you have found in your preliminary searches.
+For each concept block, list the key words derived from your research question, as well as any other relevant terms or synonyms that you have found in your preliminary searches.
 Also consider singular and plural forms of words, variant spellings, acronyms and relevant index terms (subject headings).

 |Search concept 1||Search concept 2||Search concept 3|